hecboar/MediumArticles/README.md

 ### What You Will Learn

-- **Introduction to Web Scraping and ChatGPT Integration: Understand the fundamentals of web scraping with the BBC RSS feed and how to integrate OpenAI's ChatGPT for rewriting articles.
+- **Introduction to Web Scraping and ChatGPT Integration**: Understand the fundamentals of web scraping with the BBC RSS feed and how to integrate OpenAI's ChatGPT for rewriting articles.
-- **Using a Jinja Template: Learn how to create and customize a Jinja template that matches the JSON structure, enabling you to generate polished Word documents.
+- **Using a Jinja Template**: Learn how to create and customize a Jinja template that matches the JSON structure, enabling you to generate polished Word documents.
-- **Step-by-Step Implementation:
+- **Step-by-Step Implementation**:
 1. Extract Information from BBC: Scrape data using the RSS feed and process it into a structured format with Pandas.
 2. Enrich Data with ChatGPT: Use prompts to enrich the scraped data with specific topics and rewrite the content in JSON format.
 3. Format with a Jinja Template: Implement a Jinja template that matches the JSON structure for seamless formatting into a Word document.